Dart-Code/Website/_docs/settings.md

 ## dart.showTodos
 **Default:** `true`.
 <br />
 Whether to show TODOs in the Problems list.
+Can be a boolean to enable all TODO comments (TODO, FIXME, HACK, UNDONE) or an array of which types to enable.
+Older Dart SDKs may not support some TODO kinds.

 ## dart.updateDevTools
 **Default:** `true`.